 As explained previously, eating giant salads are great for weight management as vegetables are low in calorie density and high in fiber and total volume.

 You get to eat tons of food that fill you up really well but still maintain a low caloric intake.
 Pretty awesome if you want to lose some weight or are in a cutting phase.

 For someone that is struggling with getting enough calories in though, salads will work against your goal of weight gain.

-Of course you shouldn't eliminate salads because your body thrives on the nutrients found in greens and veggies, but if you're really struggling with vegan bulking consider cutting down on them and replacing them with some of my suggestions in this article.
+Of course, you shouldn’t eliminate vegan protein salads because your body thrives on the nutrients found in greens and veggies, but if you’re really struggling with vegan bulking consider cutting down on the larger portions of salads and replacing them with some of my suggestions in this article.

 11. Your Diet Doesn't Have to Be 100% Clean All of The Time

 You’re skinny as hell and can’t put on any significant mass no matter what you do.